shahabkhan9380900/Trustworthy-Multiclass-Network-Intrusion-Detection-ALL-Files-with-code/README.md

 `Notebook 1 — Load Raw Dataset.ipynb`

-This notebook is used to load the raw CICIDS2017 network-traffic data and prepare it for subsequent processing.
+Loads the CICIDS2017 network-traffic data and prepares the raw data for subsequent processing.

 ---